russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

 MAX(CASE WHEN stage = 'mqls' THEN actual_value END)
 ```

-1. **CASE returns:**
-   - Value when condition matches
-   - NULL when it doesn't

-2. **GROUP BY creates groups:**
-   - One group per date/channel/source combination
-   - Multiple rows (one per stage) in each group

-3. **MAX() collapses the group:**
+The MAX() aggregation:
-   - Ignores NULLs
+- Ignores NULLs from non-matching stages
-   - Returns the one non-NULL value
+- Returns the one non-NULL value per group
-   - Could also use MIN() or AVG() - same result with one value
+- Could use MIN() or AVG() with same result

 **The 20-Column Output:**